pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Fully optimizing all of the JavaScript and CSS on an already-built site is usually more work than can be done in one sitting.
 Though there are some easy wins that you should make sure you are getting.

 ### Load Only What is Needed
 Many sites load CSS and JavaScript files not used on the given page and not used on any page.
-Look at your theme and ask if there are any custom scripts or styles not being used anywhere.
+Look at your theme and remove custom scripts or styles not being used anywhere.

 To load custom scripts and styles only on relevant pages, use the appropriate APIs of Drupal and WordPress: